 - User Interfaces, Data Visualization

 In particular, we wish to understand and empower discovery informatics.
 This is a new field of research, specifically focussed on investigating how AI technology may be brought to bear on the act of scientific discovery itself.
 See Gully Burns' science blog 'Building the Breakthrough Machine'.

-We maintain an active Wiki as our central role within the Knowledge Engineering Working Group of the Biomedical Informatics Research Network (BIRN) describing all aspects of our work, if you'd like to dive into a little more detail.
+We maintain an active 'Wiki' that provides a working record and documentation for our work, if you'd like to dive into a little more detail.
 We are a subgroup within the large dynamic team of the Information Integration Group under Craig Knoblock at ISI.

 If you have any questions, don't hesitate to contact any member of our team: 'People' Page